MikkCZ/pontoon-addon/README.md

 ### Build instructions

-To build the extension, the supported operating systems are Linux (or WSL) and macOS, with Make and Node.js installed.
+The extension is regularly built on a Linux host with Make and Node.js installed (macOS and WSL should also work).
 For an initial full build, run `make`.
-Alternatively if you have Docker instead of Node.js, run `make all_in_docker`.
+Alternatively if you have Podman/Docker instead of Node.js, run `make all_in_container`.
 The extension can then be found in `dist/<browser>/web-ext` folder.
 Please see the [wiki](https://github.com/MikkCZ/pontoon-addon/wiki/Technical-Overview) for more detailed info.

 ## Privacy policy